oscarantonelli/oscarantonelli/README.md

 DNI Irl's ( Meaning you have a delusional attachment to a character )

 I can come off as Rude.
 I do not mean to.

+other drivers im a fan of > george russell, liam lawson, lewis hamilton